cisagov/LME/README.md

 The current architecture is based upon Windows Clients, Microsoft Sysmon, Windows Event Forwarding and the ELK stack.

 We are **not** able to comment on or troubleshoot individual installations.
 If you believe you have have found an issue with the LME code or documentation please submit a [GitHub issue](https://github.com/cisagov/lme/issues).
-If you have a question about your installation, please visit [GitHub Discussions](https://github.com/cisagov/lme/discussions) to see if your issue has been addressed before.
+If you have a question about your installation, please look through all open and closed issues to see if it has been addressed before.
+If not, then submit a GitHub issue using the Bug Template, ensuring that you provide all the requested information.

+ If you have a general question about LME or a suggestion on how to improve it, please visit [GitHub Discussions](https://github.com/cisagov/lme/discussions) to add a discussion post.

 ## Who is Logging Made Easy for?